Mockerize-io/mockerize-cli/Readme.md

 ## Usage in automated testing

-One potential use case for the `mockerize-cli` is to automatically run integration tests; perhaps as part of your CI/CD pipeline.
+One potential use case for `mockerize-cli` is while automatically running integration tests; perhaps as part of your CI/CD pipeline.

 ```sh
 # Start mockerize in background, load in our test server config.